jingloon/gsb/README.md

 # gsb
 guard scoreboard for pool players

-first time coding using chatgpt!
+first time coding using ai (chatgpt and gemini)!